omidm/spark-2.0/README-EXTENDED.txt

 Here I summarize the changes in Spark 2.0.
 I refer to documents from Databricks; there are copies of the documents in the "extended/docs/" folder as well.
-Please refer to: extended/docs/[spark-2.0, spark-as-compiler, tungsten, catalyst].html
+Please refer to: extended/docs/[spark-2.0, spark-as-compiler, tungsten, catalyst, whole-stage-code].html

 A. Technical Preview of Apache Spark 2.0 Now on Databricks Easier, Faster, and Smarter